joakimsigvald/XspecT/README.md

 For more complex and realistic scenarios, it is recommended to create tests in a separate project from the production code, named `[MyProject].Spec` or `[MyProject].Test`.
 The test-project should mimic the production project's folder structure, but in addition have one folder for each class to test, named as the class.
-Within that folder, create one test-class per method to test.
+Within that folder, create one test-class per method to test, named `When[Something]`.

-### Test a static void method
-* When testing a static void method, there is no return value to verify.
-In this case, override the non-generic class `Spec`.
-* You can use `Throws` or `DoesNotThrow` to verify exceptions thrown.
+Within the when-class, which should be abstract, create a nested public subclass for each condition, called `Given[Something]`, in which one test method is defined for each logical assert.

 Example:
 ```
 namespace MyProject.Test.Validator;

-public abstract class WhenVerifyAreEqual : Spec<object>
+public abstract class WhenVerifyAreEqual : Spec
 {
     protected WhenVerifyAreEqual()
         => When(_ => MyProject.Validator.VerifyAreEqual(An<int>(), ASecond<int>()));